Russell B. Long: 1963 and 1964 campaigns

 Speculation persisted that Long would run for governor in the 1963 Democratic primary.
 He had received encouragement from "all the shades of factionalism in the state."
-Instead, he endorsed his cousin, Gillis W. Long, the U.S. representative from the since-disbanded Eighth Congressional District based about Alexandria.
-At the time, Long was second to the aging Senator Harry F. Byrd, of Virginia on the Senate Finance Committee and had already presided as chairman during Byrd's prolonged absence because of failing health.
+Instead, he endorsed his cousin, Gillis W. Long, the US representative from the since-disbanded Eighth Congressional District based about Alexandria.
+At the time, Long was second to the aging Senator Harry F. Byrd of Virginia on the Senate Finance Committee and had already presided as chairman during Byrd's prolonged absence because of failing health.

 As a result of Johnson's signing of the Civil Rights Act of 1964, Long (along with more than a dozen other southern Senators, including Herman Talmadge and Richard Russell, both of Georgia) did not attend the 1964 Democratic National Convention in Atlantic City.
 However, Long defied conventional wisdom by delivering a television address in Louisiana in which he strongly endorsed the Johnson-Humphrey ticket, which lost the state to the Republican Barry M. Goldwater-William E. Miller electors.
 The action had no consequence on Long's future, however, as Republicans declined to challenge his re-election in 1968, 1974, and 1980.